1247Foundation Ermesinde of Luxembourg

 What are the Poulie Bridge and the Épine Footbridge?

-The Poulie Bridge (also Cordemoys Bridge) was built in 1935 out of schist by Henri Vaes.
-Clear view of Bouillon Castle — a must-see photo spot.
-The Épine Footbridge is a 55-meter suspension structure in Douglas wood and metal, connecting the two banks of the Semois to access the Ardennes ridge trails.
+The Poulie Bridge (also Cordemoys Bridge) was built in schist in 1935 by Henri Vaes.
+Clear view of the Bouillon Castle — a must-see photographic spot.
+The Épine Footbridge is a 55-meter suspended structure made of Douglas fir wood and metal, connecting the two banks of the Semois to access the paths of the Ardennes ridges.

-Can you see Cordemois Abbey from a kayak?
+Can the Cordemois Abbey be seen from a kayak?

 Yes.
-Nestled in the Semois meander between Poupehan and Alle, it is visible during the Poupehan → Alle kayak route (10 km, 2h-3h).
+Nestled in the meander of the Semois between Poupehan and Alle, it is visible during the Poupehan → Alle kayak route (10 km, 2h-3h).
 The white facade contrasts with the Ardennes forest.
-The bells ring the hours — from the river, this sound is of rare softness in the silence of the valley.
+The bells toll the hours — from the river, this sound is of a rare sweetness in the silence of the valley.

 ⛩️